railwayapp/docs/src/docs/getting-started.md

 ## Closing

 Railway aims to be the simplest way to develop, deploy, and diagnose issues with your application.
-Railway offers additional features that are worth exploring.
+Railway offers additional features that are worth exploring:
 1. Railway lets you create parallel, identical environments for PRs/testing.
 2. Railway lets you run as much (or as little) compute as you'd like with its usage-based pricing and a metrics dashboard included in every project.
 3. Adding team members to your projects is as easy as sending them an invite link.